 Degree of independence;

-Direction of activity of self-government bodies;
+Direction of activities of self-government bodies;

 Tasks for which this self-government body is responsible.

-Technology for compiling job descriptions
+Technology for drawing up job descriptions

-6. Agreement of an educational institution with the founder (founders).
+6. Agreement between the educational institution and the founder(s).

 7. Rules of conduct for students.